 Teachers are often on their own to learn advanced authentic research techniques, create their own research curriculum, find high-tech lab equipment, and are frequently denied laboratory access for their research students.
 Science Coach solves these challenges.

 Science Coach takes the traditional sports team approach and applies it to the STEM arena.
 An experienced Head Coach works with a team of five Teacher Coaches who, in turn, coach their students to choose questions of personal interest, create procedures to test hypotheses, arrive at answers with validity, and build confidence in solving real world problems in a methodical way.
 Students develop the critical thinking skills needed for project-based STEM research.

-This proven professional development system excites and empowers teams of 6th – 12th grade STEM teachers to coach students to complete high-level research projects for entry into science fairs or other competitions.
+This proven professional development system excites and empowers teams of 6th – 12th grade STEM teachers to coach students to complete advanced authentic research projects for entry into science fairs or other competitions.
 Science Coach is a flexible program that can be offered in public, private, or home schools in rural, urban, and suburban areas.
 Teachers can join a team as an individual Coach or with a committed team of colleagues.
 Find out more about how it works here.

 The best part?
 Many schools regularly support professional development and a robust research program so the school science budget includes the required items – teacher compensation for out-of-class time and student project supply funds.
-The district STEM initiative funds such as Perkins, Title I, Title V or ESSA can be used to compensate teachers for the extra duty of coaching students to do high-level research and taking students to science competitions.
+The district STEM initiative funds such as Perkins, Title I, Title V or ESSA can be used to compensate teachers for the extra duty of coaching students to do advanced authentic research and taking students to science competitions.
 Science Coach funding relies on the teacher’s school district, donor, and/or grant funding.
 Find out more about the participation budget here.